Mirantis/mke-docs/content/docs/configuration/workload-node-deployment.md

 {{< callout type="warning" >}}

-If for whatever reason a user deploys a malicious workload that can affect the node on which it is running, that workload will not be able to strike any other nodes in the cluster or have any impact on cluster management functionality.
+If a user deploys a malicious workload that can affect the node on which it is running, that workload will not be able to strike any other nodes in the cluster or have any impact on cluster management functionality.